 The CCR Rule requires that owners or operators of CCR facilities develop and adopt "measures that will effectively minimize CCR from becoming airborne at the facility, including CCR fugitive dust originating from CCR units, roads, and other CCR management and material handling activities" (40 CFR 257.80).
 Evergy prepared and placed a CCR Fugitive Dust Control Plan for this facility into the facility operating record on October 19, 2015.
+An updated plan was placed in the facility operating record on April 16, 2021.
 The CCR Rule requires owners or operators to "prepare an annual CCR fugitive dust control report that includes a description of the actions taken by the owner or operator to control CCR fugitive dust, a record of all citizen complaints, and a summary of any corrective measures taken."
-In accordance with the same section of the CCR Rule, this report has been developed and placed within the CCR operating record on December 18, 2020.
+In accordance with the same section of the CCR Rule, this report has been developed and placed within the CCR operating record on December 10, 2022.